jteoo/jteoo/README.md

 - 👋 I'm @jteoo
-- 💞️ programming is a lifestyle
+- 💞️ programming my a lifestyle
-- ✨ Debugging is water
+- ✨ Debugging is my water

 <!---
 jteoo/jteoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.